 In the words of the SAQ, “as a state-owned corporation, the SAQ provides a major income stream to both levels of government in the form of taxes, duties, and dividend payment to the Quebec government.”

 About 8,000 products in the form of wine, beer, and spirits are available in SAQ stores in Montreal and across the province of Quebec to people who've reached the legal drinking age.

 Can You Only Buy Wine for Household Consumption at SAQ Stores in Quebec?

 No. Residents can also buy alcoholic beverages at local dépanneurs, grocery stores, and supermarkets although SAQ stores carry a superior wine selection than at other retail and food outlets in the province of Quebec.

 Spirits—think vodka, rum, and gin—are pretty much only available at SAQ stores.

 Beer is another story.
 The SAQ does sell interesting, hard-to-find beers but dépanneurs, food stores, and supermarkets generally carry a better selection of commercial beers, European imports as well as choice Quebec and Montreal-made microbrews.

 In fact, some dépanneurs specialize in beer, offering well over 100 different kinds, everything from blueberry beer to porter.

-To give you a better sense of where to go for what, consider this.
-I usually end up getting my beer at the grocery store or my local dépanneur but I score my wine and spirits at the closest SAQ.
+To give you a better sense of where to go for what, consider this—locals usually end up getting their beer at the grocery store or local dépanneur but buy their wine and spirits at the closest SAQ.